esi/esi-docs/docs/services/esi/rate-limiting.md

     For routes that do not have this new rate limiting enabled, there is still an older "error rate limit" active.
     This allows at most 100 non-2xx/3xx responses per minute.
 After that, it will return 420s on all ESI routes, even those with the new rate limiting enabled.
+    The headers described in this document are mutually exclusive to those described in the Error Limit documentation.

 !!! important